Jumanazarov-Shukrullo/cpp_projects/README.md

 ### Description

-A game which is written in C++ and Qt
+A game which is written in C++ and Qt.

 It's a war plane game which you will try to kill as many enemies as you can

 ### Requirements: